dlab-berkeley/Bash-Git/quickref.md

 *****

+# Try

 # Git commands

+### git clone

+If you have previously attended a D-Lab workshop you have probably downloaded some workshop materials from GitHub by clicking a download button, downloading the .ZIP file, and then extracting that .ZIP file to your Desktop.

+The Git equivalent is [**git clone**](https://git-scm.com/docs/git-clone), but the process is similar:

-Visit URL for a GitHub repository
+1. Visit URL for a GitHub repository, such as for upcoming [R-Fundamentals](https://github.com/dlab-berkeley/R-Fundamentals) or [Python-Fundamentals](https://github.com/dlab-berkeley/python-fundamentals) workshops.

-Click the green "Clone or download" button
+2. Click the green "Clone or download" button

-Click the clipboard icon to copy the URL
+3. However, this time click the clipboard icon to copy the URL

-**git clone URL** clone repository
+4. At your Bash prompt type **git clone URL** to clone the repository (paste the URL)

-**git pull** ensure you have the latest remote version of the repository
+5. Type **git pull** to ensure you have the latest remote version of the repository

 **git add .** stage all local files to be committed to the remote repository (replace . with an individual filename if desired)